 How to Get There

 Speaking of Fukui Station, know that this major hub is where you’ll want to book your accommodations.
 While there’s not much to note within the city confines, this central focal point is well suited to accessing the prefecture.
 During my three-day stint in Fukui, I stayed at the local Dormy Inn.
-Conveniently located near the station and equipped with it’s own hot-springs, this would be my recommendation for accommodations.
-Yet, don’t take my suggestion blindly as your’s truly didn’t do much digging here so do your own research.
+Conveniently located near the station and equipped with its own hot springs, this would be my recommendation for accommodations.
+Yet, don’t take my suggestion blindly as yours truly didn’t do much digging here, so do your own research.

 By the way, given that Fukui happens to be located just to the south of Ishikawa Prefecture’s lovely Kanazawa, the two make for a great logistical combination.
 Honestly, the only downside is that doing so will require a commitment of approximately five to six days to roam about these destinations.
 While this pair in the Hokuriku region collectively feature a vast smorgasbord of attractions to choose from, the rather hefty time investment may be a deal breaker for some.
 If you want to wander away from the mainstream destinations though, this is definitely a course to consider.